yunongcao/PUI2015_ycao/HW8/Review2.md

 #### Notice: I made the same comments as the one in Review1.md because these two plots looks the same to me.

 In terms of clarity, the plot is generally easy to read with all axes labelled clearly.
 However, I can not really read the height(z coordicate) clearly.
-Maybe using different color in some sepcific color range is a better idea.
+Maybe using different color in some sepcific coordiate(for z axis only) range is a better idea.

 The plot is both clear and beautiful.
 The size and color of the scatter are welly chosen.
 The combination of scatter and background color forms a good contrast which allows me to focus on the scatter.